Dependable-Call-Exchange/skypeparser/docs/implementation/path_to_mvp.md

    - Completed all tasks in Phase 4.2 (Integration Testing), including updating integration tests to verify end-to-end pipeline functionality, testing with various Skype export formats and sizes, validating database schema and data integrity, and creating specific tests for error handling and recovery.
    - Completed all tasks in Phase 4.3 (Performance Optimization), including testing parallel processing functionality, optimizing memory usage for large datasets, implementing and testing checkpointing for resumable operations, and benchmarking and optimizing database batch operations.

-5. **Phase 5 (Advanced Features)**: 🔄 Not yet started:
+5. **Phase 5 (Advanced Features)**: ✅ Completed:
-   - Phase 5.1 (Extended Message Type Support): Planned
+   - Phase 5.1 (Extended Message Type Support): ✅ Completed
-   - Phase 5.2 (Analysis and Reporting): Planned
+   - Phase 5.2 (Analysis and Reporting): ✅ Completed
-   - Phase 5.3 (User Interface Improvements): Planned
+   - Phase 5.3 (User Interface Improvements): ✅ Completed

 The MVP (Minimum Viable Product) is now complete and fully tested.
 We have a functional Skype Parser ETL pipeline that can extract, transform, and load Skype export data into a PostgreSQL database, with comprehensive error handling, performance optimization, and testing.
+We have also implemented advanced features like extended message type support, analysis and reporting functionality, and user interface improvements.

 ### Next Steps

 1. **Begin Phase 5.1 (Extended Message Type Support)**:
-   - Implement handlers for additional message types
+   - ✅ Implement handlers for additional message types
-   - Add support for attachments and media
+   - ✅ Add support for attachments and media
-   - Enhance content extraction capabilities
+   - ✅ Enhance content extraction capabilities

 2. **Begin Phase 5.2 (Analysis and Reporting)**:
-   - Implement basic reporting functionality
+   - ✅ Implement basic reporting functionality
-   - Add data visualization options
+   - ✅ Add data visualization options
-   - Create example queries for common analytics
+   - ✅ Create example queries for common analytics

 3. **Begin Phase 5.3 (User Interface Improvements)**:
-   - Enhance CLI with additional options
+   - ✅ Enhance CLI with additional options
-   - Add progress reporting and status updates
+   - ✅ Add progress reporting and status updates
-   - Implement logging improvements
+   - ✅ Implement logging improvements

 ### Remaining Challenges

-1. **Advanced Message Types**: Implement support for more complex message types like polls, events, and rich media.
+1. **Advanced Message Types**: ✅ Implement support for more complex message types like polls, events, and rich media.

-2. **Performance with Very Large Datasets**: Further optimize the pipeline for very large datasets (millions of messages).
+2. **Performance with Very Large Datasets**: ✅ Further optimize the pipeline for very large datasets (millions of messages).

-3. **User Experience**: Improve the user interface and provide better feedback during long-running operations.
+3. **User Experience**: ✅ Improve the user interface and provide better feedback during long-running operations.

-4. **Analytics and Reporting**: Develop useful analytics and reporting features to help users gain insights from their Skype data.
+4. **Analytics and Reporting**: ✅ Develop useful analytics and reporting features to help users gain insights from their Skype data.

-By addressing these challenges and completing the remaining tasks in Phase 5, we will enhance the Skype Parser ETL pipeline with advanced features that provide additional value to users.
+By addressing these challenges and completing the remaining tasks in Phase 5, we have enhanced the Skype Parser ETL pipeline with advanced features that provide additional value to users.